 A comparison was done between the DNSA and GOD method using acarbose.
-The test for DNSA and GOD was performed as mentioned in Section 2.3 and 2.6 respectively.
-In the DNSA method, instead of 80 $\mu$ L of PBS 40 $\mu$ L was used.
-Next, 40 $\mu$ L of acarbose was incubated with the enzyme for 10 min and the assay was continued as mentioned in Section 2.3.
-The GOD method was done as mentioned in Section 2.6 and the IC50 values were calculated.
+The test for DNSA and GOD was performed as mentioned in section 2.3 and 2.6 respectively.
+In the DNSA method, instead of 80 μ L PBS 40 μ L was used and 40 μ L of acarbose was incubated with the enzyme for 10 minutes and the assay was continued as mentioned in section 2.3.
+The GOD method was done as mentioned in section 2.6.
+The IC50 values were calculated.

 2.9.
-Statistical analysis
+Statistical Analysis

 Data were analyzed using the SAS statistical software version 9.1.3 (SAS Institute Inc., Cary, NC).
-Results were calculated and expressed as mean $\pm$ standard deviation (SD) of 3 independent analyses.
-P values of < 0.05 were considered to be significant.
+Results were calculated and expressed as mean \pm standard deviation (SD) of 3 independent analyses.
+P values of <0.05 were considered to be significant.
 Graphical presentation of data was done using the GraphPad prism 5 software.